QUIC-FL: Quick Unbiased Compression for Federated Learning: Introduction

 \section{Introduction}

-In federated learning~\cite{mcmahan2017communication,kairouz2019advances}, we train a large machine-learning model across multiple decentralized clients, each containing a portion of the dataset.
-During the training process, the clients periodically send their states (or gradients) to a parameter server that calculates their mean and report it to the clients.
-Clients then use the report to update their state for the next training epoch.
-Collecting the gradient from all the clients is conceptually simple but communication-intensive, which implies that the network becomes a bottleneck for large models.
-Thus, many works focus on reducing communication overheads utilizing approximation.
-That is, the clients reduce bandwidth by sending a compact approximation of their gradient, which implies that the parameter server only achieves an approximation of the mean.
-The specific algorithms vary in the technical details of encoding and decoding.
-Such methods expose complex tradeoffs between the required bandwidth, the estimation accuracy, the learning speed, and the eventual model's accuracy.
+Federated learning~\cite{mcmahan2017communication,kairouz2019advances}, is a technique to train models across multiple clients without having to share their data.
+During each training round, the participating clients send their model updates (hereafter referred to as gradients) to a parameter server that calculates their mean and updates the model for the next round.
+Collecting the gradients from the participating clients is often communication-intensive, which implies that the network becomes a bottleneck.
+Thus, many works focus on reducing communication overheads utilizing compression.
+Typically, the clients reduce bandwidth by sending compact approximations of their gradients, which implies that the parameter server only achieves an approximation of the mean.
+Such methods offer tradeoffs between the required bandwidth, \mbox{computational efficiency, and estimation accuracy.}

+Formally, the \emph{Distributed Mean Estimation (DME)} problem is defined as follows.
+Consider $n$ clients with $d$-dimensional vectors (e.g., gradients) to report; each client sends an approximation of its vector to a parameter server (hereafter referred to as `server') which estimates the vectors' mean, e.g., see \citet{pmlr-v70-suresh17a,konevcny2018randomized,vargaftik2021drive,davies2021new,EDEN}).
+We briefly survey the most relevant and recent related works for DME.
+Common to these techniques is that they preprocess the input vectors into a different representation that allows for better lossy compression, generally through quantization of the coordinates.